Frozen (soundtrack): Commercial performance

 Frozen was the fifth best-selling soundtrack album in the US in 2013 with 338,000 copies sold for the year.
 Frozen continued to be the best-selling album in the US and the only album to sell more than a million units in the first half of 2014 with nearly 2.7 million units.
 The song "Let It Go" performed by Idina Menzel also finished at No. 15 on the digital song chart with 2.8 million copies sold in the first six months of 2014.
 The soundtrack reached its 3 million sales mark in the US in July 2014.
 Nearly half these were digital sales, making the album the best-selling soundtrack in digital history.
 Frozen was Billboard Year-End number one album of 2014, becoming the sixth soundtrack in history and the first soundtrack to earn this position since Titanic, as well as the second Disney album to reach this position (the first one is the soundtrack to Mary Poppins).
 It became the second best-selling album of 2014 with 3,527,000 sold for the year.
 As of April 2015, it had sold 4 million copies in the US.
 In Canada, the album has sold 202,000 copies in 2014 as of November 26, 2014.
 The album sold a total of 226,000 copies in Canada in 2014.

 Worldwide, Frozen sold over 10 million copies in 2014 alone.
 It was the year's best-selling album globally.
 An exclusive vinyl LP edition of the soundtrack was released in March 2014.
 A version of the soundtrack featuring only the first ten tracks was released under the name Frozen: The Songs.

 Awards and recognition

 At the 57th Annual Grammy Awards, the Frozen soundtrack was nominated in two categories – Best Compilation Soundtrack for Visual Media and Best Score Soundtrack for Visual Media (with credits going to Christophe Beck as composer) – and won the former; the song "Let It Go" won the award for Best Song Written for Visual Media, with credits going to Kristen Anderson-Lopez and Robert Lopez as songwriters and Idina Menzel as performer.
-The Academy Award for "Let It Go" led Robert Lopez to become the youngest person to have achieved an EGOT.
+The Academy Award for "Let It Go" made Robert Lopez the youngest person to achieve an EGOT.